AyshaAthar/RecursiveTransformerBasedVideoSegmentation/src/README.md

 ```
 where
 1. model-path: Directory that contains the checkpoints.
 Have the directory inside the main folder.
-2. dataset-name : Name of dataset, use synpickseq1 for synpick and cityscsapesseq for cityscapes.
+2. dataset-name : Name of dataset, use synpickseq for synpick and cityscsapesseq for cityscapes.